is a tightening in the shoulder joint. It decreases the range of motion in the shoulder and causes pain. This condition is also known as

 Copyright © Nucleus Medical Media, Inc.

 What to Expect

 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to one week before the procedure.

 - Arrange for a ride to and from the hospital, and for help at home after the procedure.

 - The night before, eat a light meal.
 Do not eat or drink anything after midnight.

-—You will be asleep during the surgery.
+will most likely be used.
+You will be asleep during the procedure.

 Description of the Procedure